 - Round or oval pumpkins have their advantages.
 (A) They are easier to carve and (B) typically have more seeds inside for roasting.
 Yum!

 - Pick a pumpkin with an easy-to-carve surface.
 That’s not to say that a bumpy or lumpy pumpkin should be avoided.
-Those have personality.
+Those have personalities.
 But you do want one with a flat bottom so it is not tipsy once you light the candle inside.

 - Be safe with young children.
 Hand them a paintbrush or marker, not a knife.
 Most kids (and their parents) are quite happy to paint their pumpkin rather than reach in and pull out the stringy, slimy fibers and slippery seeds or to try to follow a hand-drawn, intricate design with a knife.
 Admittedly, painted pumpkins don’t give off the eerie glow of a carved pumpkin.